 Fake tickets aren’t just a concern for people who want to go to the Super Bowl or see Lady Gaga, even smaller events can become a target.
 Not only were counterfeit tickets to major sporting events like the BCS Championship game or the NFL playoffs a problem this winter, consumers have also recently wasted money on fake tickets for UFC fights, and local concerts.

-“Every season provides an opportunity for scammers to sell counterfeit tickets,” said Stephen A. Cox, President and CEO of the Council of Better Business Bureaus.
+“Every season provides an opportunity for scammers to sell counterfeit tickets,” said Christine Sauers, President of the Better Business Bureau of Delaware.
 “In the winter you have college football and NFL games leading up to the Superbowl, in the spring the hot tickets are for March Madness and hockey and NBA playoffs and then summer hits with big name concerts.”

 If you’re looking to get ripped off buying event tickets, BBB recommends: